rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - hiddenStateFilter - HiddenStateFilter: Filter users based on hidden status.
     - shouldGetLocalUsersOnly - System.Boolean: Get local users only.
 - Returns UserConnection.
-### userssummary
-Returns the count of secure and insecure users.

-- There are 3 arguments.
-    - startDay - System.String: Start time, in string format (YYYY-MM-DD).
-    - endDay - System.String: End time, in string format (YYYY-MM-DD).
-    - filter - UsersSummaryFilterInput: Filter for users summary.
-- Returns GetUsersSummaryReply.
-### validateiocentry
-Validates IOC entry.

-- There is a single argument of type System.String.
-- Returns ValidateEntryReply.
 ### validateorgname
 Checks whether the tenant org name is valid and unique.

 - There is a single argument of type ValidateOrgNameInput.
 - Returns ValidateOrgNameReply.
-### validatersakey
-Verify RSA Key for encryption.

-- There is a single argument of type System.String.
-- Returns RsaKeyVerification.
-### vcd
-A vCloud Director.

-- There is a single argument of type System.String.
-- Returns Vcd.
-### vcdcatalog
-A vCloud Director Catalog.

-- There is a single argument of type System.String.
-- Returns VcdCatalog.
-### vcdorg
-A vCloud Director Organization.

-- There is a single argument of type System.String.
-- Returns VcdOrg.
-### vcdorgs
-Paginated list of vCloud Director orgs.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns VcdOrgConnection.
-### vcdorgvdc
-A vCloud Director Organization Virtual Data Center.

-- There is a single argument of type System.String.
-- Returns VcdOrgVdc.
-### vcdtopleveldescendants
-Paginated list of the highest-level vCloud Director Objects accessible by the current user.

-- There are 6 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - typeFilter - list of HierarchyObjectTypeEnums: Types of objects to include.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns VcdTopLevelDescendantTypeConnection.
-### vcdvapp
-A vCloud Director vApp.

-- There is a single argument of type System.String.
-- Returns VcdVapp.
-### vcdvapps
-Paginated list of vCloud Director vApps.

-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns VcdVappConnection.
 ### vcdvappvms
 Paginated list of virtual machines under vCloud Director hiearchy.